mihirchronicles/mihirchronicles.github.io/content/essays/no-risk-no-snack.md

 4. As an entrepreneur, it is your job to kill risks that is under your control.
 For example, increase the velocity of decision-making.
 5. Optimism is a risk killer.

-My experience tells me it is hard to quantify risks on this side of the coin, but it is easy to point varying degree of risk tolerance.
+My experience tells me it is hard to quantify risks on this side of the coin, but there are varying degree of risk tolerances.

 There are paths that are less traveled and there are paths that have never been traveled before.
 Risk tolerance varies when you are building a rocket ship versus a pen.
-I'll never be able to matchup against Elon Musk.
-I am a prisoner to my comfort and lifestyle.

 After all my friend was right—I am low on risk tolerance because I would be resistant to extreme paths, and I am too calculated in my risk taking approach.
 You cannot convince me to live on Mars.
 But at least I know the varying degree of risks that exist both in investing and entrepreneurship.

-In the end, those who don’t take risk don’t get a snack.
+The takeaway lesson is the size of your snack depends on the type of risk you take.
+If you don’t take risk you don’t get a snack.